sleebapaul/sleebapaul.github.io/_drafts/2018-05-29-rnn-tutorial-2.markdown

 - It is a cyclic graph representation

 All the feed forward neural network graphs we've seen yet are acylic.
 CNNs structures we've seen are acyclic.
 Particularly, they are directed acyclic graphs (DAG).
 They start from the input nodes and reach the output nodes without loops.

-Why this is important?
+**Why this is important?**

 The mighty [back propagation is defined only for acyclic graphs](https://shapeofdata.wordpress.com/2016/04/27/rolling-and-unrolling-rnns/){:target="_blank"}.
 So we can't apply our learning algorithm in this RNN representation.
-Thus we've the unrolled architecture.
+Thus we move to the unrolled architecture.

 ![image-center](/assets/rnn_gospel_two/unrolled_rnns.png){: .align-center}